Bankura Zilla Saradamani Mahila Mahavidyapith: History

 Bankura Zilla Saradamani Mahila Mahavidyapith is the oldest girl's college in the district of Bankura.
 The college had its inception in 1973 as a government-sponsored college under the University of Burdwan in order to promote education and culture not only among the young girls of the district but also among those of its adjoining districts as well.
 Subsequently, the college was affiliated to Bankura University in January 2017.
 The college was venerated with the holy name of Sarada Devi.
 The objective for naming the college after Her was to preserve Her holy name in the museum of our recollection and follow Her noble ideals with hearts sincere and pure.
 Affiliation for admission of students to the General course in the Arts faculty was at first granted by the Burdwan University.
 Later the college was taken up by the Govt. of West Bengal under "Govt.
 Sponsored Scheme" with effect from 1st June, 1975.
 At present major courses in nine subjects in the Arts stream are going on, which include Bengali, English, Sanskrit, Political science, History, Philosophy, Education, Music, Sciology and five subjects in the Science stream are going on, which include Physics, Chemistry, Mathematics, Geography and Economics.
-We have also introduced regular PG courses in English, Bengali and History in our college under Bankura University from the Academic Season 2017-18 with 20 seat capacity in each department.
-Later on PG course in Music has been introduced from the academic session 2018-19 and PG course in Geography has been introduced from the academic session 2019-20.
-Moreover, two PG study centers have been running in nine subjects under the Directorate of Distance Education, Rabindra Bharati University, Kolkata, from the year 2006, and Directorate of Distance Education of Burdwan University from 2013-14.
+We have also introduced regular PG courses in English, Bengali and History in our college under Bankura University from the Academic Season 2017–18 with 20 seat capacity in each department.
+Later on PG course in Music has been introduced from the academic session 2018-19 and PG course in Geography has been introduced from the academic session 2019–20.
+Moreover, two PG study centers have been running in nine subjects under the Directorate of Distance Education, Rabindra Bharati University, Kolkata, from the year 2006, and Directorate of Distance Education of Burdwan University from 2013 to 2014.
 Last but not the least, the college has been accredited with ‘A’ grade by the NAAC in 2015.
 Different activities for the smooth running of the college are wholeheartedly taken up by all the staff members, both teaching and non-teaching, and also by the students.
 To this end, cooperation from one and all of the Bankura district is earnestly sought by our esteemed institution.
 Since inception of the college, its academic output has been outstanding, and the ambience of the college and hostels is peaceful and student-friendly.